rmb938/k8s-on-linuxkit/README.md

 A custom kernel flag with the key of `kubeadm` has been added, by default the value is `init`.

+If an invalid value is given kubeadm will fail.

 #### Required Files

 The files listed bellow are required for kubeadm to run.